How to Access Property Records in Nevada

 A property title search is designed to uncover any title issues or defects that could derail the sale.
 Your title company or attorney will perform one before the closing.
 If you borrow money to buy the house, your lender will require you to purchase title insurance, which protects you and them from any legal claims on the property after the sale.

-Property values are very important information that shows how much a property is worth at a given time.
+Property values are important information that shows how much a property is worth at a given time.
 These values can change quickly due to inflation, the economy, and the local real estate market.
-They also help buyers and investors make decisions about purchasing real estate.
-Property values show up in property records, making it easy to track their increase or decrease over time.
+Property values help buyers and investors make decisions about purchasing real estate.
+They are recorded in property records, making it easy to track their increase or decrease over time.

 Assessments and appraisals are both tools used to determine a property's value.
 They work slightly differently.
 Tax assessors use assessments to calculate a property's value to set tax rates.
 Everyone must pay their fair share.
 Appraisers use various systems to determine the fair market value (FMV) and produce an appraisal report.
 Lenders use them to ensure the value of the home supports the loan.
 Estate planners may also use them.